OKGenTool/okgentool/demo/readme.md

 In the next chapter you will implement some operations.

 ## 4. Implement API Operations using the OkGenTool DSL
+To implement the API Operations edit the file `PetRoute.kt` in the package `routes`of the mutable code.
 ### Add Pet
 ### Get Pet
 ### Update Pet